harshmangalamv/Predicting_Flight_Delays/README.md

 The reasons for these delays vary a lot going from air congestion to weather conditions, mechanical problems, difficulties while boarding passengers, and simply the airlines inability to handle the demand given its capacity.

-So what can be done as a passenger to avoid delayed flights? is it possible to know if your flight will be delayed before it comes up on the departure boards? or before you being inside the plane?
-The answer to these questions is maybe.
-By using Machine Learning (ML) Algorithms you can try to predict if your flight will be delayed in many ways.
+So what can be done as a passenger to avoid delayed flights?
+Is it possible to know if your flight will be delayed before it comes up on the departure boards?
+Or, before you being inside the plane?
+The answer to these questions is "maybe".
+By using Machine Learning (ML) Algorithms, you can try to predict if your flight will be delayed in many ways.
 Of course, all of these different algorithms will have pitfalls and a certain degree of accuracy, and they will all depend on the data that they are fed.

 In this project I will look at different ML algorithms including MLP Neural Networks to try to predict if a flight will be delayed or not before it is even announced on the departure boards.
-So I will not be aiming to get the highest accuracy possible, because if I wanted to do that, it would be quite easy by adding a series of features/categories that will biased the model in terms of predictive power.
-Examples of these are "departure delays" and "arrival delays".
+So I will not be aiming to get the highest accuracy possible, because if I wanted to do that, it would be quite easy by adding a series of features/categories that will bias the model in terms of predictive power.
+Examples of these include "departure delays" and "arrival delays".
 Think about it.
 If you go into a plane knowing already that there is a departure delay, chances are that your flight will be late at arrival.
 The same happens if you already know that the plane has an arrival delay.
-So this information will be looked at as part of the Exploratory Data Analysis (EDA), but will be taking out of the models with detailed explanations as why.
+So this information will be looked at as a part of the Exploratory Data Analysis (EDA), but will be taking out of the models with detailed explanations as why.
 Furthermore, I will run an algorithm with all of these features that biased the models to prove how easy it would be to get a high accuracy, but in reality not too useful because you will be already sitting on the plane.

 # Objective